Skip to main content

 A hip contusion is a bruise that appears on the skin of your hip after an injury.
 A bruise happens when small blood vessels tear but the skin does not.
 When blood vessels tear, blood leaks into nearby tissue, such as soft tissue or muscle.

-How is a hip contusion diagnosed and treated?
+How is a hip contusion treated?

-How can I manage my symptoms?
+How can I manage a hip contusion?

 When should I seek immediate care?